DevratSingh/Myprojects/README.md

 # MyProjects
-#### This repository conatains the reports and other related information to the projects I have undertake so far
+#### This repository contains the reports and other related information to the projects I have undertake so far

 ## Autonomous Exploration of Crazyflie Drone in a Known Environment
 <p align="justify">